thk2b/oui/README.md

 Open UI

 # scope
 `oui` focuses on the dynamic aspects of user interface.
-This means that we render plain HTML5 elements, and strive to apply as little changes to default styles.
+This means that we render plain HTML5 elements, and strive to apply no styling to elements.
+Styling should be done at the level of individual applications. `oui` only provides structural components.

 Developpers using this package can apply their own modifications to the styles by targetting HTML5 elements.
 For instance, to customize buttons add a stylesheet with `button { color: red; }`.
 To add padding to sections, `section { padding: 10px; }`.